insys-icom/M3_Container/doc/Install_VirtualBox.md

 Introduction
 ---
 The SDK (Software Development Kit) is a VirtualBox image.
 The SDK should be an independent reference building machine.
-It should not interfere with users host system.
+It should not interfere with the users host system.

 The VM consists of a minimal Gentoo Linux installation without graphical user interface support.
 Installed is crossdev with the armv7-hf cross compiler toolchain.